-2.38 Code of Ethics
+2.43 Code of ethics

-Members of the two accounting professional bodies, CPA Australia and the Institute of Chartered Accountants have to comply with APES 110: Code of Ethics for Professional Accountants.
+Members of the two accounting professional bodies, CPA Australia and the Chartered Accountants of Australia and New Zealand (CAANZ), have to comply with Compiled APES 110 Code of Ethics for Professional Accountants.
 This code lists several possible threats to the fundamental principles.
-Look up the APESB website (www.apesb.org.au) and outline some examples of each of the threats.
+Look up the APESB website (www.apesb.org.au) and outline some examples of each of the five threats.

-Those threats include self interest, self-review, advocacy, familiarity and intimidation.
+Those threats include self-interest, self-review, advocacy, familiarity and intimidation.
 Examples from APES 110 are: